alicehe2003/AnalyticsTracker2025/analytics-tracker/DESIGN.md

 What factors affect "virality"?
 Give basic feedback based on data.
 Ex: "Content with the theme X is more likely to go viral in the last month based on data from Y."

+What type (based on tag) of content is most likely to go viral on each platform, historically?
+Display graph of tags vs views/likes/income for each piece of content.

 How does posting time affect a content's engagement?
 What is the optimal posting time for each platform?

+Select multiple (2 or more) pieces of content and see aggregated data analytics on only the selected items.
+Compare and contrast content performance across platforms.

+Allow either manual input for video analytics or automatic poll from platform (if API is available).

+Polling analytics from platform:
+- If video is older than X days and currently not viral, batch poll analytics from respective platforms.
+- If video is posted within last 24h, do more frequent polling.
+If video is posted within last X days, do semi-frequent polling.
+- If video is currently viral (regardless of posting date) do more frequent polling.
+- (Optional:) click the "update now" button to poll analytics for current video immediately.
+In this context, "virality" can be defined as "the difference between the last 2 poll results is greater than Y% of the total views".
+Condiferations: limited API tokens per day.

+Display total follower count per platform.

 ## Monetization

 What is the total production cost, revenue (ad revenue or sponsorship), and profit made in the last X hours, days, months, years, per platform?

+What is my total revenue and profit over the last X days, months, years, per platform?
+On which videos did I spend the most on?

 ## General

 Breakdown into Overview, Insights, Notes, Settings.
 Insights should contain further breakdown into Dashboard, Content, Analytics, and Monetization.

 Be able to make a new account or login, log out, change password, transfer account, and delete account.

+Be able to securely connect analytics tracker account to Instagram, YouTube, Facebook, TikTok, Snapchat, (or other platforms).
+Also allows for custom platforms (manual input) if API is not currently supported.

 ## Generating content ideas (notes)